THE INCREASING VALUE OF POLARIZATION

 ICE CREAM AND ACTIVISM

 Everyone loves ice cream but not everyone loves Ben & Jerry's.
 The Burlington, VT-based company has been one of America's top makers of ice cream since the late 1970s with their variety of fun, over-the-top flavors.
 But, as anyone familiar with the company's history knows the company is a strong proponent of being outspoken on issues they are passionate about.
-This should come as no surprise from company co-founders who are willing to get arrested - and more than once - for what they believe, and the brand bearing their names reflects those values, too.
+This should come as no surprise from company co-founders who are willing to get arrested -

 The company's Global Head of Activism (yes, they have someone solely responsible for activism initiatives), Christopher Miller, meant it when he said the company's statement on George Floyd's death "was not a marketing exercise" and that companies that have been silent shouldn't worry about entering an "uncomfortable" conversation now.
 They've also been vocal on other often polarizing issues such as LGBTQ rights, artificial growth hormone use in cows, GMOs, global warming and more.